bazingagin/bazingagin.github.io/_posts/2023-11-08-compression.md

 Two important things are happening if you do think the first image is about roman number:

 1. You assume the first image and the subsequent images come from the same distribution.
-2. You are trying to capturing regularity/recognizing patterns through those images.
+2. You are trying to capture regularity/recognize patterns through those images.

 During the process of trying to figure out what's the pattern underlying all those images, without any labels, you are doing unsupervised learning.
 More specifically, the figure below describes what we just did.
 Encoder here can be understood as me (specifically my thought process of converting the message into the image plus my handwriting process 🤗).